When to consider the RRIF successor annuitant option

 Furthermore, don’t name minors as irrevocable beneficiaries as they’re unable to give consent until attaining the age of majority, resulting in the contract being essentially frozen until that time.

 As with any RRIF, on the death of the surviving spouse, a tax liability will be created in the spouse’s estate.
 Depending on the amount of payments received by your spouse before death, the tax liability of the estate may be disproportionate to the benefit received by your spouse and no funds flow to your spouse’s estate.
-If it’s not your intention to have your spouse’s estate pay these taxes, alternatives should be considered when the surviving spouse is named as the successor annuitant or Joint Life on the RRIF.
+If it’s not your intention to have your spouse’s estate pay these taxes, alternatives should be considered when the surviving spouse is named as the successor annuitant on the RRIF.
 While a few choices are available for addressing the tax liability, life insurance is often a good option.

-Note: For RRIF contracts held in nominee name or on book, naming a successor annuitant or Joint Life may not be available and must be verified with the particular dealer.⁴ Also, it’s not possible to name an irrevocable beneficiary with nominee name contracts or on all locked-in RRIFs, whether held in client name or nominee name.
+Note: For RRIF contracts held in nominee name or on book, naming a successor annuitant may not be available and must be verified with the particular dealer.⁴ Also, it’s not possible to name an irrevocable beneficiary with nominee name contracts or on all locked-in RRIFs, whether held in client name or nominee name.

 - Your spouse is or may become incompetent due to mental or physical illness.